-Lori B. Day is an associate in the firm’s Litigation Department and a member of the Investigations, Compliance and Defense Practice.
+Lori B. Day is a partner in the firm’s Litigation Department and a member of the Investigations, Compliance and Defense Practice.
 She has experience in criminal and civil matters and maintains an active pro bono practice.
-She also serves on the firm’s Associate Board of the Diversity and Inclusion Committee.

 Ms. Day’s practice involves the representation of a wide range of companies and individuals in connection with government and internal investigations in a variety of subject-matter areas, including technology and financial services.
 She has represented individual clients and entities before the US Department of Justice, multiple US Attorney’s Offices, and the New York Attorney General’s Office.
 Ms. Day has participated in monitorships of top tier global financial institutions, including the Monitorship of Credit Suisse Securities (USA) LLC following its $5.3 billion settlement with the US Department of Justice over the sales of residential mortgage-backed securities.
 She has advised institutions on compliance with US sanctions laws and anti-money laundering regulations.
 Ms. Day also has experience investigating sensitive matters involving allegations of sexual misconduct or harassment.

 Ms. Day maintains an active and varied pro bono practice.
 Among other pro bono engagements, she has represented individual criminal defendants in federal court, including obtaining a below-Guidelines sentence for a criminal defendant in the Southern District of New York, and has represented an unaccompanied minor in Family Court and immigration court proceedings.